k0sproject/k0smotron/docs/nats.md

 ## Migrating from etcd or kine

 NATS storage cannot be migrated to or from etcd/kine in-place.
-If you need to change the storage backend, you must:
+If you need to change the storage backend:

 1. Back up the workload cluster's state (e.g. with Velero)
 2. Delete the existing `Cluster` resource
 3. Recreate it with the new `storage.type`
 4. Restore the workload cluster's state